 Greg Lovelady was named as the fifth head baseball coach in Wright State history on August 28, 2013.

-2016 was a memorable year for Raider Baseball fans.
-Wright State won a school record 46 games and its second straight Horizon League regular-season and post-season tournament titles.
-A program-best 46 wins punctuated by WSU defeating Ohio State in the NCAA Tournament.
-It was the first time a WSU team defeated OSU in an NCAA Tournament.
+2016 was a memorable year for Raider Baseball fans as Wright State won a school record 46 games and its second straight Horizon League tournament title.
 Lovelady and his staff of Justin Parker, Jeff Mercer and Matt Talarico led their team to its second straight NCAA Regional Final in Louisville, falling to the #2 ranked and host Cardinals 3-1.
 Along the way, WSU posted a 7-3 win over Ohio State.

 His first season at the helm paid dividends as he guided the Raiders to a 35-22, 25-4 record and the Horizon League regular-season title.
 10 Raiders received postseason honors, including Lovelady, who was named the Horizon League Coach of the Year as his squad set a new record for wins in league play.
 In all, the Horizon League honored WSU with 10 Players of the Week throughout the season.

 More honors came in after the season as Andrew Elliott was named Third Team All-American by ABCA as well as First Team All Mideast.
 Sean Murphy was chosen as a Freshman All-American by Louisville Slugger.
 Michael Timm received accolades as well, being named to the All-Mideast Second Team, CoSIDA District Academic All American and to the Horizon League Spring Academic Team.
 In June, Travis Hissong signed a contract with the New York Yankees.

 Along with his success with the Raiders, Lovelady has also been involved with USA Baseball, including a lead role in the tryout phase for the 14U team that won a gold medal in Mexico in 2015 and for the 15U team in 2016.